Dr. Ana Pajtler Rošar, MD

 - is considering wearing contact lenses.

-Includes precise vision and diopter measurement, corneal shape assessment, and basic eye health examination.
-Based on the findings, we recommend the most appropriate vision correction and prescribe glasses or contact lenses if needed.
-For contact lens examination, we teach proper use and care, and you receive your first pair.
+It includes precise vision and refraction measurements, corneal shape assessment, and a basic eye health examination.
+Based on the results, we recommend the most appropriate vision correction and prescribe glasses or contact lenses if needed.
+For contact lens fittings, we also provide guidance on proper use and care, and you will receive your first pair.

-This examination is intended for everyone with vision problems not explained by refractive errors alone, for example:
+This examination is intended for anyone experiencing vision problems not caused solely by refractive error, for example:

-- suspected cataract or post-cataract surgery monitoring (e.g., posterior capsule opacification of artificial lens – IOL, requiring YAG laser capsulotomy),
+- suspected cataract or follow-up after cataract surgery (e.g. posterior capsule opacification requiring YAG laser capsulotomy)

-The examination includes, in addition to vision and diopter measurements, detailed examination of the anterior and posterior segments of the eye and retinal imaging with optical coherence tomography (OCT) using the Spectralis Heidelberg device.
-OCT is a non-invasive imaging diagnostic method based on laser technology that enables early detection of microstructural changes in the fundus.
+In addition to vision and refraction measurements, the examination includes a detailed evaluation of the anterior and posterior segments of the eye, as well as retinal imaging using optical coherence tomography (OCT) with the Spectralis Heidelberg device.
+OCT is a non-invasive, laser-based imaging method that enables early detection of microstructural changes in the retina.

-For diabetic patients without signs of complications, this is an appropriate preventive examination that allows early detection of initial changes and prevention of diabetic eye complications.
+For patients with diabetes and no signs of complications, this examination is an appropriate preventive measure, allowing early detection of initial changes and helping to prevent diabetic eye disease.

 This examination is intended for:

-- patients with retinal diseases or suspected conditions such as age-related macular degeneration, high myopia changes, diabetic retinopathy or other retinal diseases,
+- patients with known or suspected retinal diseases, such as age-related macular degeneration, high myopia–related changes, diabetic retinopathy, or other retinal conditions

-- diabetic patients with existing signs of diabetic retinopathy,
+- patients with diabetes who already show signs of diabetic retinopathy

-- everyone requiring precise monitoring or treatment of retinal changes within the retinal clinic, including:
+- anyone requiring precise monitoring or treatment of retinal conditions, including:

-- advice on preventive measures to maintain vision,
+- advice on preventive measures to protect your vision

-This examination is crucial for maintaining vision in age-related macular changes, retinal diseases and diabetic complications.
+This examination is essential for preserving vision in patients with macular degeneration, retinal diseases, and diabetic eye complications.

 This examination is intended for:

-- individuals with elevated eye pressure or family predisposition,
+- individuals with elevated intraocular pressure or a family history of glaucoma

-- glaucoma patients requiring laser glaucoma treatment – selective laser trabeculoplasty (SLT).
+- patients who may require laser treatment – selective laser trabeculoplasty (SLT)

-This examination is intended for everyone who needs:
+This examination is intended for anyone who needs:

-- official ophthalmological report for occupational medicine doctor.
+- an official ophthalmological report for occupational health purposes

-After the ophthalmological examination, we issue an official report that you submit to the occupational medicine doctor in the process of obtaining or extending your driver's license.
-The examination is suitable for both younger candidates and older drivers who require regular vision monitoring, especially in the presence of eye diseases such as cataracts, glaucoma, or diabetic complications.
+After the examination, you will receive an official report to submit to your occupational health physician as part of the licensing process.
+The examination is suitable for both younger candidates and older drivers who require regular vision monitoring, especially in the presence of conditions such as cataracts, glaucoma, or diabetic eye disease.

-During the examination, we may apply dilating drops if needed.
-The effect occurs in 15–30 minutes and can last up to 4 hours.
-Driving is not recommended during this time, so arrange alternative transport if possible.
-Reserve up to 60 minutes.
+If necessary, dilating eye drops may be used during the examination.
+Their effect begins within 15–30 minutes and can last up to 4 hours.
+Driving is not recommended during this time, so please arrange alternative transportation if possible.
+Please allow up to 60 minutes for the examination.

 Diseases and Treatment

-Age-related macular degeneration is a chronic retinal disease that occurs more frequently after age 50.
-It affects the macula, responsible for sharp central vision (reading, face recognition, detail detection).
-The disease progresses slowly and is often initially asymptomatic, so early detection is only possible through preventive examinations.
+Age-related macular degeneration is a chronic retinal disease that becomes more common after the age of 50.
+It affects the macula, the part of the retina responsible for sharp central vision—essential for reading, recognizing faces, and noticing fine details.
+AMD progresses slowly and is often initially asymptomatic, making early detection possible only through preventive eye examinations.

-- Dry AMD progresses slowly due to macular cell degeneration.
+- Dry AMD progresses gradually due to degeneration of macular cells.

-- Wet AMD is rarer but more dangerous, as abnormal vessels cause macular damage and rapid vision deterioration.
+- Wet AMD is less common but more severe, as abnormal blood vessels damage the macula and cause rapid vision loss.

 Treatment:

-- Dry AMD: regular monitoring, vision self-monitoring with Amsler grid, healthy lifestyle, nutritional supplements (AREDS 2), newer light therapy options - photobiomodulation (PBM).
+- Dry AMD: regular monitoring, self-checks with the Amsler grid, maintaining a healthy lifestyle, nutritional supplements (AREDS2), and newer light therapy options such as photobiomodulation (PBM).

-- Wet AMD: intravitreal anti-VEGF injections and regular monitoring.
+- Wet AMD: intravitreal anti-VEGF injections and regular follow-up examinations.

-Early intervention often makes a crucial difference for vision.
+Early intervention can make a crucial difference in preserving vision.

-High myopia (-6 diopters or more) means greater risk of complications, as the eye is longer and the retina thinner.
-Risk increases for retinal tears and detachment, macular degeneration, pathological vessels, glaucoma and cataracts.
-Changes are often painless and unnoticed.
+High myopia (−6 diopters or more) increases the risk of complications because the eye is longer and the retina is thinner.
+Potential risks include retinal tears or detachment, macular degeneration, pathological blood vessels, glaucoma, and cataracts.
+These changes are often painless and may go unnoticed.

 Treatment:

-- drug injections into the eye for pathological vessels or macular swelling.
+- Intravitreal drug injections for pathological blood vessels or macular swelling

-Diabetes can damage small vessels in the retina, leading to diabetic retinopathy.
-The disease is often initially asymptomatic but can cause severe vision loss.
-Therefore, regular preventive examinations are essential.
+Diabetes can damage the small blood vessels in the retina, leading to diabetic retinopathy.
+The condition is often initially asymptomatic but can result in severe vision loss if untreated.
+Regular preventive examinations are essential for early detection.

 Treatment:

-- good control of diabetes, blood pressure and lipids,
+- Good control of blood sugar, blood pressure, and lipid levels

 Treatment: